salonishah01/CSC510-FALL23-P28-Project3/README.md

 ```

 ## 5. Run the Application
-1. Once all the requirements are installed, you will have to `cd` into the `src` folder.
-Once in the `src` folder, use the python command to run the `main.py` file.
+1.After installing all the prerequisites, navigate to the `src` directory using the `cd` command.
+Once you are inside the `src` directory, execute the Python command to launch the `main.py` file.

 ```
 cd src